TYPO3-Solr/solr-typo3-devbox/README.md

 Username: admin
 Password: supersecret

-Afterwards in the backend requeue all pages and re index and then check the frontend.
+Afterwards in the backend do the following steps:

+* "Initialize Solr Connections" in the "Clear Cache" Dropdown.
+* In the Module "Index Queue":
+  * Requeue all pages and news.
+  * Re-index.
+* Go to the "Search" page in the Frontend and try the search.

 4. Check solr: